fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 }
 ```

 The iterator-adaptor idiom popular in Rust and other modern languages provides an ergonomic way to write code.
 As we build a repertoire of adaptors that implement useful iterative methods, we can easily deploy them in myriad combinations to meet our engineering needs.
-If you try out the Iterative Methods in Rust crate, please send us feedback!
+If you try out the `Iterative Methods` crate, please send us feedback!

-*Thanks to Daniel Vainsencher for inviting me to contribute to the **Iterative Methods In Rust** crate and for helpful feedback about this blog post and the implementation of reservoir sampling.*
+*Thanks to Daniel Vainsencher for inviting me to contribute to the **Iterative Methods** crate and for helpful feedback about this blog post and the implementation of reservoir sampling.*
 <!--

 Here is some code I typed into the md file: